LostInBrittany/polymer-beers/step-03/README.md

 ### Play with `dom-repeat`

-Create a repeater in `list-beer` that constructs a simple table:
+Create a repeater in `beer-list` that constructs a simple table:

 ```html
 <table>